t3chsearch/jelBrek-toolkit/README.md

 ## The first iOS jailbreak toolkit.
 jelBrek-toolkit by @t3chsearch

-# Key features of jailKit
+# Key features of jelBrek-toolkit
 - Current iOS version & device detection
 - Present selection of available jailbreaks for the version of iOS & device that is detected
 - Ability to sideload .ipa of selected jailbreak (if applicable to your iOS version & device)